-- (1) The Manager, Seattle ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
+- (1) For Model 757 airplanes: The Manager, Los Angeles ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
 In accordance with 14 CFR 39.19, send your request to your principal inspector or responsible Flight Standards Office, as appropriate.
-If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (i)(1) of this AD.
-Information may be emailed to: 9-ANM-Seattle-ACO-AMOC-Requests@faa.gov. - (2) Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office. - (3) AMOCs approved for AD 2021-23-12, Amendment 39-21810 (86 FR 69984, December 9, 2021) providing relief for specific radio altimeter installations are approved as AMOCs for the provisions of this AD.
+If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (1)(1) of this AD.
+Information may be emailed to: 9-ANM-LAACO-AMOC-Requests@faa.gov.
+For Model 767 airplanes: The Manager, Seattle ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
+In accordance with 14 CFR 39.19, send your request to your principal inspector or responsible Flight Standards Office, as appropriate.
+If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (i)(2) of this AD.
+Information may be emailed to: 9-ANM-Seattle-ACO-AMOC-Requests@faa.gov. - (2) Before using any approved AMOC notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office. - (3) AMOCs approved for AD 2021-23-12, Amendment 39-21810 (86 FR 69984, December 9, 2021) providing relief for specific radio altimeter installations are approved as AMOCs for the provisions of this AD.